puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 }
 ```

-Example: creation of subscription to topology 'uniconfig' and to whole configuration
+Example: Creating a subscription to the *uniconfig* topology and to the whole */interfaces* configuration
-subtree '/interfaces'.
+subtree.

 ```bash RPC Request
 curl --location --request POST 'http://127.0.0.1:8181/rests/operations/data-change-events:create-data-change-subscription' \